-- you’re self-isolating because you are (or someone in your household is) displaying symptoms of coronavirus, and you’re unable to work as a result, or
+- you’re self-isolating because you are displaying symptoms of coronavirus, and you’re unable to work as a result

-- you’re required to self-isolate because you’ve been notified that you have come into contact with someone who has coronavirus, and you’re unable to work as a result
+- you’re self-isolating because you’ve been notified that you have come into contact with someone who has coronavirus, and you’re unable to work as a result, or

 Other eligibility conditions apply.
 Check your eligibility for Statutory Sick Pay

 If you are a gig worker and/or on a zero hours contract, you may be entitled to sick pay.